Exploratory Causal Inference in SAEnce: Additional Experiments

-\looseness=-1 We repeat the semi\mbox{-}synthetic evaluation of Section~\ref{sec:full-results} but set the true ATE to zero, namely $\tau=0$ factors.
-In this regime, a well-calibrated discovery procedure should return \emph{no} significant neurons.
+\paragraph{No effect} We repeat the experiments described in Appendix \ref{sec:exp_details}, removing both the effects, namely imposing $\tau=0$.
+In this setting, a valid discovery procedure should return \emph{no} significant neurons.

-We keep the data-generating process, foundation model, SAE training, and testing grid over sample sizes $n$ identical to Section ~\ref{sec:full-results}, changing only the interventional contrast to $\mathrm{ATE}=0$.
+We keep the data-generating process, foundation model, SAE training, and testing grid over sample sizes $n$ as described in Appendix \ref{sec:exp_details}, changing only the interventional contrast to $\mathrm{ATE}=0$.
 For each method, we record the number of discoveries per run.
-Across all sample sizes, NES returns an empty set: in the first iteration, no neuron survives Bonferroni at level $\alpha/m$, and the recursion halts.
+Across all sample sizes, NES consistently returns an empty set: in the first iteration, no neuron survives Bonferroni at level $\alpha/m$, and the recursion halts.
 Furthermore, both Bonferroni and FDR also yield essentially zero discoveries.
-In contrast, the uncorrected {$t$-test} produces spurious positives (false discoveries), and {Top-$k$} {necessarily} reports $k$ indices by design, labeling pure noise as significant.
-This behavior matches our theoretical intuition: with $\tau=0$ there is no effect vector to leak into entangled coordinates, so the paradox of Sec.~\ref{sec:eci} does not arise; procedures that control multiplicity (NES via its first-step Bonferroni gate, Bonferroni, and FDR) appropriately abstain, whereas selection rules that ignore multiplicity (Top-$k$, plain $t$-tests) over-discover.
+In contrast, the uncorrected {$t$-test} produces spurious positives (false discoveries), and {top-$k$} {necessarily} reports $k$ indices by design, labeling pure noise as significant.
+This behavior matches our theoretical intuition: with $\tau=0$ there is no effect vector to leak into entangled coordinates, so the paradox discussed in Section ~\ref{sec:eci} does not arise; still procedures that control multiplicity (NES via its first-step Bonferroni gate, Bonferroni, and FDR) appropriately abstain, whereas selection rules that ignore multiplicity (top-$k$, vanilla $t$-tests) over-discover, collapsing the method precision.